 Trim ends off green beans.

-Stem, seed, and slice red bell pepper into thin strips.
+Stem, seed, remove ribs, and slice red bell pepper into thin strips.

 Make and Form the Meatloaves